Jer-B/Foundry_onchain_challenges_-spoil-/README.md

 #### Using the `manual` method

-- For this one, we will use a separate contract and the cast method of Foundry to call the `solveChallenge` function with the right price.
 - Because I share the solution, now hope you will be fast enough to input the price in time. 😛 So I don't give the `cast` command or an extra way in the contract to do all in one row.

-1. Deploy the contract from this folder [./challenge_4/priceFeedChecker.sol]() on [Remix](https://remix.ethereum.org/) using `Injected Provider - Metamask` as `Environment`.
+1. Deploy the contract from this folder [./challenge_4/priceFeedChecker.sol](https://github.com/Jer-B/Foundry_onchain_challenges_-spoil-/blob/main/challenge_4/priceFeedChecker.sol) on [Remix](https://remix.ethereum.org/) using `Injected Provider - Metamask` as `Environment`.
 See the screenshot below.

 2. Once it is deployed, use the getter function `getPriceEth` to get the actual price of Eth.